 So, I quickly checked the calendar.
 Breathing a sigh of relief, I then scribed a note of explanation to my housemates to prevent any embarrassing confusion about my silence during possible encounters that day.
 Being responsible, I quickly responded to two texts with a similar explanation and turned off the iPhone.
 Being irresponsible, I decided against taking the time to do a general email, a Facebook post, etc. ( I mean really!?)

 Instead, I brushed my teeth, peed.
-Then I walked across the room to my little corner of the world, bowed, lit a stick of incense -- and Sat.
+Then I walked across the room to my little corner of the world, bowed, lit a stick of incense -- and Sat Still Doing Nothing!

 The rest of the time, whether in formal meditation or not, I allowed the chattering and buzz of my media infused monkey mind to wander off in search of bananas elsewhere.
 When it did return, it had calmed down a bit.
-Embraced gently in the vastness of the jungle and blue sky, it took its rightful place alongside the twittering birds and dancing sunshine rather than dominating the viewscape.
-It even stretched out and took a nap at times.
+Embraced gently in the vastness of the jungle and blue sky, it took its rightful place alongside the twittering birds and dancing sunshine rather than dominating my mindscape.
+It even stretched out and took a nap.

 I do love it when that happens.